 The Board places emphasis on diversity (including gender diversity) across all levels of the Group.
-The employee gender ratio of the Group as at 31 December 2022 is 1 male : 0.61 female.
-The Group when hiring employees considers a number of factors, including but not limited to gender, age, cultural and education background, qualification, ethnicity, professional experience, skills, knowledge and length of service, and the Group will make sure achieving gender diversity across the workforce.
+The employee gender ratio of the Group as at 31 December 2023 is 1 male: 0.19 female.
+The Group when hiring employees considers a number of factors, including but not limited to gender, age, cultural and education background, qualification, ethnicity, professional experience, skills, knowledge and length of service, and the Group will strike to achieve gender diversity across the workforce.
 The Board considers that the gender ratio in the workforce (including senior management) is satisfactory.
-Yet, the Group will still (i) periodically review internal records on gender diversity; (ii) identify suitable female candidates for relevant positions within the Company; and (iii) try to ensure that there is gender diversity when recruiting staff at mid to senior level and engage more resources in career development and training female staff with the aim of promoting them to the senior management or directorship of the Company.
+The Group will continue to (i) periodically review internal records on gender diversity; (ii) identify suitable female candidates for relevant positions within the Company; and (iii) try to ensure that there is gender diversity when recruiting staff at mid to senior level and engage more resources in career development and training female staff with the aim of promoting them to the senior management or directorship of the Company.

-The Board currently comprises of seven Directors, one of which is female.
-The Board is currently of the opinion that it generally meets the diversity requirements under the Listing Rules.
-Yet, the Board will continue to take opportunities to increase the proportion of female members over time as and when suitable candidates are identified and will review the implementation and effectiveness of the Policy on an annual basis to ensure its continued effectiveness.
+The Board currently comprises of six Directors, which all of them are male.
+Under the Policy, the Company aims to appoint at least one female director on the Board.
+The Board is committed to improving the diversity of the Board and targets to achieve the above objectives by 31 December 2024.
+The Board will continue to take opportunities to increase the proportion of female members over time as and when suitable candidates are identified and will review the implementation and effectiveness of the Policy on an annual basis to ensure its continued effectiveness.

-During the year ended 31 December 2022, the Nomination Committee held one meeting to review the independence of the independent non-executive Directors, to consider the qualifications of the retiring directors standing for election at the 2022 annual general meeting, to review the structure, size and composition of the Board and to review the Policy.
+During the year ended 31 December 2023, the Nomination Committee held two meetings to review the independence of the independent non-executive Directors, to consider the qualifications of the retiring directors standing for election at the 2022 annual general meeting, to consider the independence and qualification of the new independent non-executive directors on board during the Year, to review the structure, size and composition of the Board and to review the Policy.
 In identifying and selecting suitable candidates for directorships, the Nomination Committee would consider the candidate's character, qualifications, experience, independence and other relevant criteria necessary to complement the corporate strategy and achieve Board diversity, where appropriate, before making recommendation to the Board.